apache/cordova-docs/docs/en/edge/guide/cli/index.md

        `sudo` may be necessary to install this development utility in otherwise restricted directories such as
        `/usr/local/share`.
-If you are using the optional `nvm` tool or have write access to the install directory, you may be able to omit the `sudo` prefix.
+If you are using the optional nvm/nave tool or have write access to the install directory, you may be able to omit the `sudo` prefix.
 There are [more tips](http://justjs.com/posts/npm-link-developing-your-own-npm-modules-without-tears)
        available on using `npm` without `sudo`, if you desire to do that.